hpc-ch

 • The names of the representatives of your organization who will participate at the Topic Forum, and

-• if they will participate to the common dinner (please fill out the following doodle »), and
+• if they will participate to the common dinner and

 • (Optional) the title and speakers’ names for a short presentations (20 minutes including Q&A).